‘Overwatch’ Release For Nintendo Switch Looks Unlikely, But Not Ruled Out By Blizzard

 — PVP Live (@PVPLive) March 18, 2017

-Whilst Blizzard was keen not to rule out a possible release for Overwatch on the Switch, it’s easy to see how it would be technically difficult.
+While Blizzard was keen not to rule out a possible release for Overwatch on the Switch, it’s easy to see how it would be technically difficult.
 According to Ars Technica, Blizzard requires that PC players have an Intel Core i3 processor and GTX 460 or better at a minimum.
-The Nintendo Switch is powered by an Nvidia Tegra X1-based system-on-a-chip, which whilst being capable of running titles like The Legend of Zelda: Breath of the Wild, isn’t able to provide the level of performance needed for a modern console game like Overwatch.
+The Nintendo Switch is powered by an Nvidia Tegra X1-based system-on-a-chip, which while being capable of running titles like The Legend of Zelda: Breath of the Wild, isn’t able to provide the level of performance needed for a modern console game like Overwatch.

 At the same time, Kaplan left the door open for a potential Overwatch release on the Nintendo Switch in the future, saying that he “always like[s] to tell people we’re very open-minded about what platforms we could be on.
 Just because we’re not on a platform right now, it doesn’t mean we won’t reconsider it in the future, so we stay aware of all these things.”